The Pre-Operative Session™ Pre-Operative Instructions for Blepharoplasty

 ONE WEEK BEFORE SURGERY:

-- Do not drink alcohol for 1 week before and after surgery.
+- Do not drink alcohol for 1 week before and after your eyelid surgery in Delaware.

 DAY BEFORE SURGERY: